spenmcgee/radio-temperature/README.md

 ![plot_convolve.py output of temp_recording_23.8](convolve.png)

 Now all we have to do is apply a threshold and we'll get a tidy array of only True and False values: `samples2 = samples2 > 0.6`.
 The value 0.6 was chosen because that is where the convolution line crosses the pulse boundaries.
-This may be different depending on how close you hold the device to the antenna and how much you jack up the gain, but I didn't a change to fiddle with that nor try to normalize the data so that it works no matter how far away the device is from the antenna.
+This may be different depending on how close you hold the device to the antenna and how much you jack up the gain, but I didn't a change or fiddle with that nor try to normalize the data so that it works no matter how far away the device is from the antenna.
+This is something to do.

 Now lets decimate by `samples_per_symbol` to extract the symbols.
 I simply use `samples = samples[::samples_per_symbol]` to do this, we don't need to use the `decimate` function, it didn't work well anyways.
 By decimating by `samples_per_symbol` we should get 3 symbols or bits or whatever you want to call them, for each pulse.
 The reason it's 3 is because of the 500, 1000, 1500 breakdown of the pulse widths in sample lengths.
 So this means that the preamble will look like this: `111000111000111000111000`, or 4 sets of `111000`.
 This helps us find the start of the bit sequence.
 Once we find that, we can parse out the rest.
 A 1 or True value will have symbols `110` and a False value will be `100`.